Find Affordable College Courses

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $380.

-With a ranking of #12, Catholic University of America did quite well on this year’s most popular schools for music students working on their bachelor’s degree.
-Located in the city of Washington, CUA is a private not-for-profit school with a medium-sized student population.
+Catholic University of America came in at #12 in this year’s edition of the Most Popular Music Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the large city of Washington, CUA is a private not-for-profit school with a medium-sized student population.

 About 77% of the students majoring in music at the school are women while 23% are male.